 The first point of contact for parents is always the class teacher.
-It may then be appropriate for joint meetings to take place with the class teacher and SENCO (Mr.Wilson) or Pastoral Lead.
-Overall responsibility for the implementation of our SEN policy lies with Mr.Wilson.
+It may then be appropriate for joint meetings to take place with the class teacher and SENCO (Miss Haynes).
+Overall responsibility for the implementation of our SEN policy lies with Miss Haynes.